Tuesday, December 19, 2023

 HEERA STEREO, no date, H:789

 This is a tape from Pakistan brought back by a friend a good while ago.
-Penjab is divided betwen Pakistan and India but the folk music is the same.
+Penjab is divided between Pakistan and India but the folk music is the same.
 Here we have shehnaee or shenai music by a player anonymous to me.
 He's joined by two dohol players, two other players with small percussions and a scottish-like bagpipe player who provides a drone mostly with a few notes between two shenai melodical lines.

 download.wav